 - 3.2.10 No fixed object shall be permitted around the edge of the TLOF, except for essential objects whose function requires them to be located thereon, that includes:

 - a) Guttering or raised kerb;

 - b) Lightings;

 - c) Foam monitors;

 - d) Handrails;

 - e) Perimeter net edge;

 - f) Landing net tie-down points; and

 - g) Flame and gas detectors.

-As of 1 January 2020, for new helidecks, tie down points shall be flushed.
+for new helidecks, tie down points shall be flushed.

 Note. - Essential objects are visual aids or others necessary for safety purposes.